Senate moves toward supporting U.S. helicopters for Iraq

 A possible shift in Menendez' position was first reported by the New York Times.
 The State Department is required to notify Congress of any arms sales above a certain amount.

-"The administration would certainly support providing Apaches, especially given the situation on the ground," State Department spokeswoman Jen Psaki told reporters.
-"Obviously, that is something we are working with Congress on."
+"We are working with Congress on providing a whole range of security, counterterrorism, and combat support capabilities to help Iraq meet this significant security challenge in the immediate term, as well as invest in Iraq's future over the longer term," Lavallee said.

-(Reporting by Missy Ryan, Patricia Zengerle, Richard Cowan, Eric Beech and David Lawder; Editing by Jonathan Oatis and Dan Grebler)
+(Reporting By Missy Ryan, Patricia Zengerle, Richard Cowan, and David Lawder; Editing by Jonathan Oatis)